CentralNic Reseller Homepage

 The EU NIS2 Directive is coming into effect, introducing new obligations for both registrars and resellers.
 In our newsletters, we introduced important updates in our OT&E (Operational Testing & Evaluation) environment on 24th March 2025 that form part of our commitment to the EU NIS2 Directive (repeated below).

-The updates are now scheduled for deployment to the live environment on 25th November 2025.
+The updates are available in live environment since 25th November 2025.

 Key Requirements Under NIS2